muness/muness.github.io/_posts/2023-09-26-planning-not-plans.md

 ### Testimonials

+Ale Cabrera:
 > My imposter syndrome hasn't fully gone away, but we’re at peace now.
 When I start having the familiar feelings, I just look at my doc and I feel relieved.
-It works for me. -Ale Cabrera
+It works for me.

+Jason Rudolph:
+> Most growth systems seem to assume that your path should be determined by your strengths, or by the company's needs, or by the intersection of the two.
+For me, that's always resulted in a plan I've found uninspiring.
+> Muness's system reveals the missing components: I needed to identify what motivates me, the growth endeavors that I'm most proud of, and the accomplishments of the people that I look up to.
+The result: A plan that truly inspires me and has guided me toward fulfilling growth for more than a year now.

 If you've used this framework, send me your testimonials so I can add them here!